-This post is a high-level overview to show how to Gigantum to inspect code for a manuscript under review.
+This post is an overview for reviewers that are using Gigantum to inspect code for a manuscript.

 Below, we’ll sketch out a smart approach for using lots of CPU cores without breaking the bank: using your laptop when feasible along with a DIY approach to working on bigger cloud resources as needed.
 We’ll use Gigantum to automate Git and Docker, along with most details of our cloud environment.
 With the following approach, you can be up and running Dask on 32 CPU cores on DigitalOcean in about 10 minutes - look at those tasks fly in parallel!